 Hoop Dee Doo Dining Plan

 Even though Hoop Dee Doo isn’t considered a signature meal, it does require 2 Table Service credits on the Disney Dining Plan.
-There is even one category which doesn’t allow you to use the dining plan at all (see chart below).
+As I mentioned above, the Disney Dining Plan isn’t an option right now, so this is a moot point.

 Hoop Dee Doo Seating Chart and Cost